a breathtakingly beautiful and diverse reserve

 Kaingo Game Reserve lies in the Waterberg plateau, about 250km (155 miles) North of Johannesburg.
 Here guests enjoy unlimited traversing through the reserve and experience an environment where biodiversity conservation and game viewing are managed in harmony.
 Kaingo protects a unique and special environment and the reserve's owners and management are deeply committed to conservation and research.
 It is one of the few reserves where the full tourism income goes towards positive conservation.
 Every visiting guest directly supports the reserve's primary objective of conservation.

-A large reserve of breathtaking beauty with only two lodges and a very limited number of guests, guarantees an intimate, truly exclusive experience of the African bush.
+A large reserve of breathtaking beauty with a very limited number of guests, guarantees an intimate, truly exclusive experience of the African bush.
 Being a private reserve ensures minimal human impact, no vehicles other than reserve vehicles, and the ultimate wilderness experience.
 With no hunting for decades, game viewing is always up close and personal.
 Rich in human history, there is also an array of delicate San, Khoi and Pedi rock art on Kaingo.

 Kaingo offers the discerning visitor something completely different and the best of the Waterberg.
 This is mountain bushveld with rivers running through it and sweeping views of faraway horizons.
 The reserve's varying seasonal beauty, temperate climate and malaria-free status makes it worth a visit all year round.
 Kaingo is certainly one of the finest places to participate in conservation, watch wildlife, experience the best of the Waterberg wilderness and feel the spirit of true Africa.